 - I. LOTE Instruction II.
 Graduation Requirements III.
 Students with Disabilities IV.
 Common Middle School Programs V. Course of Study VI.
 Transfer Students VII.
 Credit by Examination (Challenge) VIII.
 Locally Developed Tests IX.
 4+1 Pathway to Graduation X. Special Situations

 - May the student be advanced to Level 2 World Languages ( first half of Checkpoint B) even if they have not earned credit for Level 1 (Checkpoint A)?

 - Yes.
 The student may advance to Level 2 with teacher recommendation.
 Upon passing Level 2, the student will have earned 1 high school credit for the Level 2 course.
 It is neither necessary nor recommended that students be required to concurrently take a Checkpoint A course and/or exam to “buy back” that credit.
 With the Checkpoint B credit, they will have satisfied the requirement and may move on from there.*A student may change languages but, this is not advisable since the student might suffer academically crossing from one language to another.
 The two year sequence is advised so the student has the classroom time necessary to reach the Checkpoint A Level of Proficiency and pass the checkpoint A exam.
 The SED regulations state that at least 50% of study must be in one language.

 - Credit by Examination vs. making up a missed exam

 - Currently, there is no mechanism (as there used to be) for students to earn credit by examination by “challenging” the now locally written versions of the former SLP and Regents exams.
 For example, in the past students could earn three high school credits by passing the Regents exam with an 85 or higher.
 NYSAFLT has requested that SED address this inequity.

 - If a student is ill or misses a final exam, an alternate exam my be offered to that student.

-- Why is LOTE important to a child?
+- Why are World Languages important to a child?

 - K – 4/6